-MIAMI — The Heat enter the offseason with a lot of questions surrounding their roster and very little financial flexibility to make significant changes.
+MIAMI — The Heat entered the offseason with a lot of questions surrounding their roster and very little financial flexibility to make significant changes.

-Miami has 10 players under contract for 2018-19 who are due $119 million.
-That puts the Heat way above the projected $101 million salary cap and very close to the projected $123 million luxury tax line.
+Excluding cap holds, the Heat have 11 players under contract for 2018-19 who are due about $120 million.
+That puts Miami way above the $101.9 million salary cap and very close to the $123.7 million luxury tax line.